Electric Company (football): Members

-Dave Foley started at left tackle during all of Simpson's five consecutive Pro Bowl years and remained with the team through the 1977 season.
-Foley was selected to the 1974 Pro Bowl team.

-Mike Montler started the final six games at center in 1973 and remained the starter through 1976.
-Right tackle Donnie Green was selected by the Bills in the 1971 NFL Draft and was with the team for seven seasons, through 1977.

 Lou Saban was the head coach from 1972 into the 1976 season, when he resigned in mid-October before the sixth game; offensive line coach Jim Ringo was the interim head coach for the final nine games.

 Other members of the Electric Company: third-year center Bruce Jarvis started the first eight games in 1973, but suffered a career-ending knee injury in November.
-During Simpson's first All-Pro season and first rushing title in 1972, Bob Penchion and Dick Hart were listed at right guard (DeLamielleure was selected in the 1973 NFL Draft).
+During Simpson's first All-Pro season and first rushing title in 1972, Bob Penchion and Dick Hart were listed at right guard (DeLamielleure was selected in the 1973 NFL draft).
 Jan White was listed at tight end before Seymour's arrival in 1973.
 Also in 1972, Remi Prudhomme and John Matlock were listed at center.
 The beginning of the Electric Company era is often considered to be 1973, when the Bills moved to Rich Stadium (with AstroTurf), broke a skid of six consecutive losing seasons, and Simpson started breaking records.

-When the nickname is expanded to include the whole offense, quarterback Joe Ferguson who was part of the Bills' 1973 NFL Draft class along with DeLamielleure and Seymour is also considered to be a member.
+When the nickname is expanded to include the whole offense, quarterback Joe Ferguson who was part of the Bills' 1973 NFL draft class along with DeLamielleure and Seymour is also considered to be a member.
 Fullback Jim Braxton, who became the starter in 1972, is also mentioned as part of the Electric Company.
 Even wide receivers Bob Chandler and J. D. Hill are associated with the Electric Company.